PaganSquare

 When I tell people I follow a Minoan spiritual path, one of the first things they ask about is the labyrinthOften, all they know about the labyrinth is what they've heard from the Labyrinth-and-Minotaur story.

 The thing is, the Greeks invented Theseus as a culture hero centuries after Minoan civilization had ceased to exist, so the Minoans never even knew about him.
-In the Greek tale, the labyrinth is a deadly maze full of confusing twists and turns, impossible to escape with the help of Ariadne's thread.
+In the later Greek tale, the labyrinth is a deadly maze full of confusing twists and turns, impossible to escape without the help of Ariadne's thread.

 ...